openedx/edx-documentation/en_us/shared/building_and_running_chapters/content_experiments/content_experiments_configure.rst

 .. image:: ../../../shared/building_and_running_chapters/Images/group_configurations_one_listed.png
  :width: 800
- :alt: The Group Configurations page with one group configuration
+ :alt: The Group Configurations page with one group configuration listed.

 .. _Edit a Group Configuration:

 =============================